 There are English translations of the form are available, but you must fill out and file the French version of the form to register your business.
 You can fill out a pdf version of the form online at the Registraire des entreprises Québec website.
 As of October 2019, the Declaration cannot be filed electronically.
 You must fill them out, sign them, and take them to a REQ service counter in Montréal or Québec City, to one of the many courthouses in Québec or mail your business registration form to:

 Québec City, Québec

-At the time of writing, the fee for submitting a Declaration of Registration for a Natural Person (to register a sole proprietorship in Quebec) is $32.00; the fee for submitting a Declaration of Registration for a partnership is $43.00.
-In both cases, you may pay a higher priority fee to expedite the process if you wish ($48.00 to register a sole proprietorship in Quebec and $64.50 to register a partnership).
+At the time of writing, the fee for submitting a Declaration of Registration for a Natural Person to register as a sole proprietorship is $35 and the fee for a partnership is $53.
+In both cases, you may pay a higher priority fee to expedite the process if you wish—$52.50 and $79.50 respectively.

-Once you have registered your business, you will also have to file an Annual Declaration (re-registering your business in Quebec each year).
-For a sole proprietorship, the regular fee for filing an Annual Declaration is $32.00; for a partnership, $48.00 (Note that no annual registration fees are due the year following registration with the Enterprise Registrar unless the registration follows a striking off).
+Once you have registered your business, you will also have to file an Annual Declaration—re-registering your business in Quebec each year.
+These annual fees change each year but are $35 for sole proprietors and $53 for businesses.
+Note that no annual registration fees are due the year following registration with the unless the registration follows a striking off.

 Incorporating a Company in Quebec

 The process for registering a corporation depends on if the business will be a for-profit or a nonprofit enterprise.
 Corporations are business structures that are independent entities from the owners and have several different ways they can be constructed when it comes to tax liabilities.
 This article addresses only for-profit incorporation.

 For Quebec incorporation, your first decision is whether to create a corporation with a name or to opt for a numbered corporation.
 The fees are the same, but the Quebec incorporation procedure for creating a numbered corporation is simpler.